 - The ones with big homes asking ‘How many air purifiers do I need?’.

-In short, it all comes down to 2 factors:
+In short, the answer to how many air purifiers do you need comes down to 2 factors:

 - Square footage of your home.
 This correlates to the amount of air that needs to be cleaned.